 The requirements for earning a liberal arts degree differ from one college or university program to the next.
 One thing all liberal arts programs have in common, however, is the flexibility they allow students.
 As a liberal arts major, you can customize your studies by choosing which liberal arts subjects you want to focus on.

 Some liberal arts degree programs take a very generalized approach by requiring foundation courses, and then allowing you to choose the remaining courses in your program from a broad list of liberal arts courses.
 Other programs may offer more defined academic and career pathways by giving you the chance to select from established focus areas, concentrations and/or fields of study.
-(If you enroll in UMass Lowell’s online Bachelor of Liberal Arts program, for example, you can personalize your studies by selecting two of the following concentration areas: art history, economics, English, gender studies, history, legal studies, philosophy, political science and psychology.)
+(If you enroll in UMass Lowell’s online Bachelor of Liberal Arts program, for example, you can personalize your studies by selecting two of the following concentration areas: art history, criminal justice, economics, English, gender studies, graphic design, history, legal studies, philosophy, political science and psychology.)

 Liberal Arts Degree Benefits